-Signals are installed for the following single track sections:
+Signals are installed for the following single track sections:-

-Gardens Route - Victoria Park loop and Carlton Street loop
+Gardens Route - Victoria Park loop and Carlton St. loop

-Carlton St. loop and Gardens South loop
+Carlton St. loop and Gardens South Loop

-Gardens North loop and Tram Depot loop
+Gardens North Loop and Tram Depot loop

 Tram Depot loop and Martin Avenue loop

-Martin Avenue loop & Macarthur St. loop
+Martin Avenue loop and Macarthur St. loop

 Macarthur St. loop and Mill St. loop

-Mill St. loop and Sturt Street
+Mill St. loop and Sturt St.

-Note: Trams from Depot via Drummond St. North commence signal operation at the Fram Depot loop.
-Trams from the Gardens via Drummond St. North restore the signal at the Depot entrance.
-Trams to the Gardens via Drummond St. North clear the signal at the Depot Entrance, and then reset the light after passing the Depot points.
+Note: Trams from Depot via Drummond St. North commence signal operation at the Tram Depot loop.
+Trams from the Gardens via Drummond St. North restore the signal at the Depot Entrance.
+Trams to the Gardens via Drummond St. North clear the signal at the Depot Entrance, and then re-set the light after passing the Depot points.

 Eastern Routes - Grenville St. and Main Rd.

-Grenville St. and King St. loop
+Grenville St. and King St. Loop

 (Victoria St. route)

 Grenville St. and Grant St.

 (Mount Pleasant route)

 Note: On "Out" trips a selector switch on the pole at Grenville Street must be operated according to route required.
 Victoria St. trams - handle to the left.
 Mt.
-Pleasant trams - handle to the right.
-The Bridge Street section signal operates on both routes.
-On "In" trips the signals from outer loops are cleared at Main Street/Bridge Street junction after the tram has operated the Main Street/ Grenville Street signal box.
-The central of "off" position of the selector switch stops signal operation, and must be so placed for trams shunting only at Grenville Street.
+Pleasant trams handle to the right.
+The Bridge St. section signal operates on both routes.

+On "In" trips the signals from outer loops are cleared at Main Street/Bridge Street junction after the tram has operated the Main Street/Grenville Street signal box.

+The central or "off" position of the selector switch stops signal operation, and must be so placed for trams shunting only at Grenville Street.